-Our policy work continues to inform and reflect on the issues critical to a healthy global society.
+Our policy work continues to inform and reflect the issues critical to a healthy society.

-On 20 February, we published a joint report on epidemic preparedness.
+On 20 February, we published a joint report on interdisciplinary research in epidemic preparedness and response.
+The workshop Chair, Professor Jimmy Whitworth FMedSci, Professor of International Public Health at the London School of Hygiene & Tropical Medicine, shares key messages from the workshop in this blog.
 This was the result of a two-day workshop in October 2019 hosted jointly by the InterAcademy Partnership and the Medical Research Council and as part of our Global Challenges Research Fund policy programme.

 Ahead of the release of this report, our Vice President - International, Professor Dame Anne Johnson FMedSci, also Professor of Infectious Disease Epidemiology at University College London, reflected on the world's preparedness for the Covid-19 epidemic.
 Read the full blog: Novel coronavirus: Are we ready?
 (3 February)